core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Simple publishing to Resource Directory Server {#simple_publishing}

-An endpoint that wants to make itself discoverable occasionally sends a POST request to the `/.well-known/core` URI of any candidate directory server that it finds.
+An endpoint that wants to make itself discoverable sends (and regularly refreshes with) a POST request to the `/.well-known/core` URI of any candidate directory server that it finds.
 The body of the POST request is empty, which triggers the resource directory server to perform GET requests at the requesting server's default discovery URI to obtain the link-format payload to register.

 The endpoint MUST include the endpoint name and MAY include the registration parameters d, lt, and et, in the POST request as per {{registration}}.

+The endpoints MUST be deleted after the expiration of their lifetime.
+Additional operations cannot be executed because no registration location is returned.

 The following example shows an endpoint using simple publishing, by simply sending an empty POST to a resource directory.